HeartlandTranspersonalAlliance/pskc-site/_posts/2025-12-08-gas-station-drug-ordinance.md

 PSKC's first concern is that the ordinance's definitions of "novel psychoactive drugs" and "intoxicating cannabinoid products" are extremely broad and unclear.

-By outlawing any substance with a psychoactive effect "similar" to a Schedule I or II drug, the ordinance could sweep in:
+The ordinance specifically bans:

 - **Kratom**, which is currently legal under Missouri law and used by some people managing pain or opioid dependence
+- **Hemp-derived Delta-8 and Delta-9 THC products**, which are legal under federal and state law
 - **Amanita muscaria**, a legal mushroom with traditional and spiritual uses

-- **Herbal products** like kava or certain teas that have calming or mood-altering effects but are not controlled substances
+Beyond these specific products, the ordinance's vague language outlawing any substance with a psychoactive effect "similar" to a Schedule I or II drug could also sweep in **herbal products** like kava or certain teas that have calming or mood-altering effects but are not controlled substances.

 For everyday retailers, this creates a guessing game about what is legal.